Time-Varying Dispersion Integer-Valued GARCH Models: The tv-DINGARCH Models

 Of particular interest to our study and to diverse applications is the negative binomial (NB) model when it is imposed in Definition \ref{def:dingarch}.
 Then, the conditional probability function of $Y_t$ given $\mathcal F_{t-1}$ is given by

-The negative binomial model will be assumed to prove finiteness of moments and to derive the asymptotic theory for conditional maximum likelihood estimators in what follows.
-Some of results hold in general for mixed Poisson models, see Theorem \ref{Thm_StatErg}, which states stationarity and ergodicity of time-varying dispersion INGARCH models.
+The negative binomial model will be assumed to prove the finiteness of moments and to derive the asymptotic theory for conditional maximum likelihood estimators in what follows.

-Definition \ref{def:dingarch} is general and some additional assumptions on the function $f$ and $g$ are necessary to study in detail these processes.
-We consider the first order model ($p_1=p_2=q_1=q_2=1$) linear tv-DINGARCH processes, which will be defined in what follows.
-This particular linear parametric form is a common choice considered in the literature but also enables a thorough study of stability properties of processes defined by Definition \ref{def:dingarch}.
+Definition \ref{def:dingarch} is general and some additional assumptions on the functions $f$ and $g$ are necessary to study in detail these processes.
+We consider the first-order model ($p_1=p_2=q_1=q_2=1$) linear tv-DINGARCH processes, which will be defined in what follows.
+This particular linear parametric form is a common choice considered in the literature but also enables a thorough study of stability properties of processes given by Definition \ref{def:dingarch}.